sartography/spiffworkflow_website/content/posts/deep_dives/data_objects.md

 ### A Simple Default
-One of the benefits of both BPMN and Python is they have low-sloped learning curves.
-Things are simple by default.
-As we introduce new concepts into SpiffWorkflow we want the default behavior to be equally intuitive.
+One of the benefits of both BPMN and Python is they have long low-sloped learning curves.
+Things are simple by default, but have the ability to grow to meet far more complex situations.
+As we introduce new concepts into SpiffWorkflow we want the default behavior to be equally intuitive and powerful.

 In SpiffWorkflow, data follows the process flow.
 Each task receives all data from the previously executed task.